jasonlienardi/tp/docs/UserGuide.md

 1. boxing | duration: 10 | intensity: LOW | date: 01-04-2024
 ~~~

-### 1.4.5 List entire app's lifecycle meals intake: `listMealsAll`
+### 2.4.5 List all meals intake from the entire app's lifecycle : `listMealsAll`
-Display all the meals user inputted for the entire app lifecycle
+Display all the meals inputted during the entire app lifecycle.
+Note: As mentioned, meals are only saved to our database when you **safely exit** our application with the
+command `exit`.
+Any other mode of termination will result in the loss of the inputs from that use.

 **Format**: `listMealsAll`
 **Expected output**:
 ~~~